morpho-org/blue-points-sdk/README.md

 ## Definitions
 - **Shard**: A unit of measure representing a user's participation in a market.
 Users accrue 1e-6 shards per market share per second.
 The precision of shards equals the precision of underlying market shares plus six decimal places.
 For example, the precision for supply shards in a market with USDC as the loan asset is 18 (6+6+6).

-- **Points**: Another unit of measure for user market participation, based on a constant emission rate.
-One point per market is emitted every second, distributed among all users.
-Points use an index computation that, while less precise than shards, offers clearer understanding for end users.

-Shards are primarily used for computations due to their precision, while points are generally used for display & understanding.
+Shards are used for proportion computations due to their precision.

 ## Features

-### Distribute points & shards on the user markets
+### Distribute shards on the user markets
-The primary feature is the distribution of points and shards to users based on their market positions over time.
+The primary feature is the distribution of shards to users based on their market positions over time.
 This process utilizes a subgraph for indexing points.

-To do so, you have to use a subgraph that is indexing the points.
+To do so, you have to use a subgraph that is indexing the shards.
 You can check an example [here](https://github.com/morpho-org/morpho-blue-rewards-points)

 ```typescript